All posts

 Where to start

-The full CLI reference and package format docs are live.
-If you already have Rebind installed, you already have the CLI — update to 3.2.4, open a terminal, and:
+The Documentation covers the new surface in full: the CLI reference and the package format are live.
+If you already have Rebind installed, you already have the CLI.
+Update to 3.2.4, open a terminal, and:

 rebind new hello && cd hello && rebind run